karel-burda/test-utils/README.md

 For more info, see [.travis.yml](.travis.yml).

 # Continuous Integration
-Continuous Integration is now being run Linux (with GCC 6.x) and OS X on Travis: https://travis-ci.org/karel-burda/test-utils.
+Continuous Integration is now being run Linux, OS X and Windows on Travis: https://travis-ci.org/karel-burda/test-utils.

 Compilers are set-up to treat warnings as errors and with pedantic warning level.
 Targets are built debug symbols with code coverage measure and release with debug symbols).

-The project is using thse stages:
+The project is using these stages:
-* `test-utils, tests -- linux, debug, gcc, cppcheck, coverage`
+* `test-utils, tests -- linux, debug, cppcheck, coverage, g++, 64-bit`
-* `test-utils, tests -- osx, release with debug info, clang`
+* `test-utils, tests -- osx, release with debug info, clang++, 64-bit`
+* `test-utils, tests -- windows, release, msvc, 32-bit`

 Project uses [codecov.io](https://codecov.io/gh/karel-burda/test-utils) for code coverage summary.